Aroma Espresso Bar: History

 Founded in 1994 on Hillel Street in downtown Jerusalem by brothers Yariv and Sahar Shefa, Aroma first started branching out beyond that city in 2000, following a 1999 dispute between the two brothers which led to the formation of separate chains, Aroma Tel Aviv (run by Sahar) operating in Tel Aviv-Yafo, and Aroma Israel (run by Yariv) operating in the rest of the world.
 Despite being separate companies, the two chains maintain similar branding, creating a misconception of being a common entity, up to the point that Aroma Israel put labels on its products emphasizing the lack of "business, logistical or management links" between the two following a food poisoning incident in an Aroma Tel Aviv branch.

 In 2006 the first overseas branch opened in SoHo in New York City.
 In 2007 Aroma opened its first location in Canada, in downtown Toronto in The Annex.
-In the following years, branches continued to open in Toronto and on 72nd Street in New York City, as well as the first location in Kyiv, Ukraine.
-Aroma has 46 Canadian locations in Ontario (mostly in Greater Toronto Area), as well as five US locations across New York City (1), New Jersey (1), Maryland (1), and Florida (2).
+In the following years, branches continued to open in Toronto, as well as the first location in Kyiv, Ukraine.
+Aroma has 46 Canadian locations in Ontario (mostly in the Greater Toronto Area), as well as in Florida (2).
 Aroma has since closed its locations in New York City and Maryland.

+In 2021, Aroma Tel Aviv and Aroma Israel were merged under the name Aroma Espresso Bar.
+The merged company decided to be operated under the current owner, Yariv Shefa.

 Social responsibility

 In 1996, Aroma's first branch in Jerusalem began integrating workers with special needs.
 Today the chain employs such people in nearly every branch in the country.

+In March 2022, Aroma donated 1 million dollars to Michal Sela Forum, an organization that seeks to prevent domestic violence.
+Part of the donation was given a project by the organization in which guard dogs are given to high risk threaten women.